gduverger/multifamily-pro-forma-guide/part1-top-metrics.md

 **Definition**
 NOI divided by annual debt service (principal + interest).

-Simple: This shows if the property’s income is enough to cover loan payments with a margin of safety.
+Put plainly, This shows if the property’s income is enough to cover loan payments with a margin of safety.
 Banks view it like a stress test: above 1.0 means income is bigger than debt payments, leaving cushion.

 **Key Terms**
 - **NOI**: income after operating expenses, before debt service and taxes.